It’s Pronounced like ‚Yash,‘ Actually, chapter 9: Reunions in London

 “Oh my god.”
-The group rolled their eyes at my shit-eating grin.
+The group rolled their eyes at my cheesy grin.
 Mandy had slipped under the rope to join me in my part of the line, and I shuffled us forward until we were directly behind another clump of my buddies.
 Kendall noticed me coming and had to clap a hand over her mouth to stop herself from screaming, but Olivia didn’t waste a second on restraining herself.
 She took her turn tackling me over the rope and hollering so that the Brits around us turned to stare, perplexed at the stereotypically loud Americans.
 “AHHHHH!
 YOU’RE HERE!
 WOOOOAHMYGOD!
 AHHHH!”

 “Bruh, did you think I wouldn’t be!?”
 I was laughing now as Kendall helped detangle Olivia from me and the line moved forward.
 Further ahead, Gené was smiling and we shared a wave.
 I gave her a thumbs up—mission accomplished.

 Mandy was still smiling, hand tightly holding mine as we all waited for the doors to open.
 “I mean.
 I didn’t know, but I guess I shoulda.”